Creek Fire: Helicopter with 13 evacuees from China Peak lands at Fresno airport

 A helicopter left Fresno Yosemite International Airport around 3 a.m. and returned with the group of evacuees shortly before 4 a.m., officials with the Army National Guard told Action News.

-Four Fresno Area Express (FAX) buses arrived to transport people to the Fresno Convention Center in downtown Fresno.
+Four Fresno Area Express (FAX) buses arrived to transport people to Clovis North High School, Fresno Fire said.

 Action News spoke with 14-year-old Ethan Thao from Fresno, who was on a fishing trip with his family near Huntington Lake.
 He said he was rescued from China Peak after being trapped for 14 hours.